antshiv/C-Kernel-Engine/TESTING.md

 # Build small, kernel-specific libraries
 make libckernel_gelu.so
 make libckernel_rmsnorm.so
-make libckernel_layernorm.so   # requires AVX-512 CPU
+make libckernel_layernorm.so
-make libckernel_softmax.so     # requires AVX-512 CPU
+make libckernel_softmax.so
 ```

-On machines without AVX-512 (e.g., older laptops), only `libckernel_gelu.so`
-and `libckernel_rmsnorm.so` are safe to execute.
-The LayerNorm and Softmax
-libraries use AVX-512 intrinsics and should be run on a Xeon or other
-AVX-512-capable CPU.
+All kernel-specific libs are compiled with the same ISA flags as the main build
+(AVX / AVX2 / AVX-512), so they are safe to run on the current CPU.

 There is also a helper target that builds all kernel-specific libs: